Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: System Description

 \subsection{Requirements for Sizing the Grid-forming BESS}

-The size of the grid-forming BESS should meet the stability requirements of the OReP2HS while balancing economic profitability and stability.
-The following requirements must be satisfied: \begin{enumerate} \item{\bf Grid-forming ability:} The BESS must provide frequency and voltage references and offer transient power support to maintain these within limits.
+The size of the grid-forming BESS need to ensure economic viability of the OReP2HS while meet the following requirements: \begin{enumerate} \item{\bf Grid-forming ability:} The BESS must provide frequency and voltage references and offer transient power support to maintain these parameters within limits.
 This is a prerequisite for the stable operation of an OReP2HS.
 While increasing battery capacity and charging/discharging rates enhances grid-forming ability, it also raises investment, operation, and maintenance costs.

-\item{\bf Continuous operation during emergencies:} The OReP2HS must immediately balance power shortages or surpluses to maintain frequency and voltage stability during emergencies, such as the tripping of a WT, PV, or EL.
-This capability aims to avoid unnecessary blackouts and ensure a reliable hydrogen supply.
+\item{\bf Continuous operation during emergencies:} The OReP2HS must immediately balance power shortages or surpluses to maintain frequency and voltage security during emergencies, such as the tripping of a WT, PV, or EL.
+This capability is essential for preventing unnecessary blackouts and ensure a reliable hydrogen supply.

 \item{\bf Long-term energy balance:} The OReP2HS must coordinate PV, WTs, BESS, and ELs to maintain year-long (8760 h) energy balance while avoiding the BESS being fully charged/discharged to maintain the power regulation ability.
 Note that under an effective load scheduling strategy, the regulation range of electrolytic load is far beyond that of the BESS.
 A full utilization of this capability can reduce the size of the BESS and the LCOH. \end{enumerate}